Reese McGuire Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.81 team ERA that ranks eighth across all league pitching staffs.
+- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.78).

-- Guardians pitchers combine to surrender 59 home runs (one per game), the seventh-fewest in baseball.
+- The Guardians allow the fourth-fewest home runs in baseball (59 total, one per game).

-- Bieber gets the start for the Guardians, his 13th of the season.
-He is 4-3 with a 3.72 ERA and 53 strikeouts through 75 2/3 innings pitched.
+- The Guardians are sending Civale (1-1) out for his fourth start of the season.
+He is 1-1 with a 2.04 ERA and 12 strikeouts in 17 2/3 innings pitched.

-- His last time out came on Wednesday against the Baltimore Orioles, when the righty threw four innings, surrendering seven earned runs while allowing eight hits.
+- In his last appearance on Saturday, the righty tossed five scoreless innings against the Minnesota Twins while surrendering four hits.

+- In three games this season, the 27-year-old has put up an ERA of 2.04, with 6.1 strikeouts per nine innings.
+Opponents are hitting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.